odedindi/angularTodos/README.md

 ## Contributing

-If you'd like to contribute, by all means fork the repository and use a feature branch.
+- If you'd like to contribute, by all means fork the repository and use a feature branch.
-Pull requests are warmly welcome. there are few known bugs and some unintentional behavior
+- Pull requests are warmly welcome.
+- There are few known bugs and some unintentional behaviors.

 ## Links